 “Don’t give up.
 You can do it.”

-I will say these things to my daughter today, and she will need to hear them again tomorrow.
+I will say these things to my children today, and they will need to hear them again tomorrow.
 And the day after that.
-Ten years from now, I’ll still be saying them.
+Ten years from now, and twenty, and thirty, I’ll still be saying them.

-And here’s a truth that is slowly changing the way I connect to people: This kind of poverty isn’t exclusive to orphans.
-It isn’t confined by geography, personality, or economics.
+And here’s a truth that is slowly changing the way I connect to people: This kind of poverty isn’t confined by geography, personality, or economics.
 Hasn’t someone you know suffered from it?
 Haven’t you?

 Sponsorship Beyond Skin Deep